lukaCvitanovic/Obisdian/Add Provinces Into Clasic.md

 	- Agin-Buryat Autonomous Okrug (obsolete) for Russian Federation
 	- Chita Oblast (obsolete) for Russian Federation
 	- Ust'-Ordynskiy Buryatskiy (obsolete) for Russian Federation
+- Can not match with Workday codes
+	- IRQ-KI (Workday doesn't have this code)
+	- SUR-SA (Workday doesn't have this code)

+## Migration Issues
+- Migration GitHub action failed
+	- Caused by faulty migrations being included in `db.changelog`
+	- PR approval GitHub action prevents any changes to added migrations files
+		- So you can only add new files and replace files in the `db.changelog`
+	- Failure was also caused by province names having `'` character
+		- Escaping them proved to be tricky
+		- Issue solved by using double quotation marks instead
+- Recommended [[Classic#Migrations#Locally Run Migrations|testing migrations locally]] first before creating a PR